joshgarnett/sysminerd/README.md

 sysminerd
 =========

-sysminerd is a Go daemon that collects, transforms, and forwards system metrics to other third party systems.
+sysminerd is a Go daemon that collects, transforms, and forwards Linux system metrics to other third party systems.
 The input, transform, and output modules used are all configurable.
-Initial support will focus on cpu, memory, and network input, with output support for [graphite](https://github.com/graphite-project/).
+Initial support will focus on cpu, memory, and network input, with output support for [Graphite](https://github.com/graphite-project/).

 # Configuration